angelo-wf/NesJs/README.md

 Yet another NES emulator, in javascript.

-In progress.
+In development.

-The CPU emulation seems mostly functional, although none of the undocumented opcodes are implemented (yet).
+The CPU emulation seems to be mostly functional, although none of the undocumented opcodes are implemented (yet).

-Currently seems to 'run' some NROM games, although there is no actual picture generation yet.
-It currently shows a visualization of the sprite positions in the PPU's OAM, and a visualization of the PPU's nametable RAM.
+Currently runs some (most?)
+NROM games, although sprites are not emulated yet.
+It currently shows a visualization of the sprite positions in the PPU's OAM on top of the output canvas as red squares, and a visualization of the PPU's nametable RAM on a separate canvas.

+The PPU forces a sprite-0 hit on scanline 30, pixel 80 (to allow some more games to run).

+Currently only supports mapper 0 (NROM).

 Controller 1 is emulated, using the arrow keys for the d-pad, enter for Start, shift for Select, the A key for B and the Z key for A.